 Q: How can I use Ancestry.com and ProQuest from home?

 A: ProQuest, yes, go to the library’s website and log in using your Jackson County Library Patron ID number found on your library card.
-Ancestry, no, can only be accessed inside the library only.
+Access to Ancestry.com is limited to in-library use only.

 Q: Where can I get free e-Books?

-A: Project Gutenberg and Amazon free e-Books are two good resources to try.
-Pixel-of-Ink and Inspired Reads is a great source for free e-books.
+A: Jackson County Library is part of the Arkansas Digital Library Consortium, which means our patrons have access to over 40,000 eBooks and audiobooks.
+An unencumbered library card is required these materials.
+Your library card number is the logon and password for this resource.
 Access to Freading’s ebook library is provided through the library’s website; the link is at the bottom of the page.
 Login with your library card and last name.